Bed and Breakfast

 On the National Historic Registry since 1998, Oakcliff, in the breathtakingly beautiful Saratoga County, (near Troy, Albany, Schenectady Colonie, Latham, Cohoes, Waterford, Clifton Park and Saratoga) is the gateway to the Adirondacks, and likely the best decision you will ever make when it comes to out-of-town accommodations for pleasure or business.

 Oakcliff boasts a B & B like no other in the Saratoga County region.
 A distinctive mix of sustainability and the historical.
-Minutes off the Northway (I87) and a stones throw to Troy, Saratoga, Cohoes, Clifton Park or Albany.
 Relax on the veranda at cliff side and feel the wind off the waters of the majestic Mohawk River.
 Or take a stroll down a long, winding dockside path and enjoy a picnic at the river's edge on a lazy fall, leaf-blown afternoon.
-Cozy up with a book in the famous library where General Grant would converse with T. G. Younglove, first Speaker of the Assembly and guest of the home's previous owner; let the intellectual energy of the Great Library feed your soul.
-And speaking of intellectual energy:

-Oakcliff has a business center comparable to any 5-star hotel with a copy center, high-speed wireless internet in every room.
+Oakcliff has a fully equipped business center with a copy center, high-speed wireless internet in every room.
 You can enjoy several quiet places in the Inn to do your work, including the T.G.
 Younglove Library.
 Sit at the very desk President Grant sat at to do his own work over 150 years ago.

 Four presidents in total have stayed at Oakcliff: Presidents Grant, Hayes, Arthur, and Garfield - all former guests of the 2nd estate owner, banker/financier Truman G. Younglove.
 Oakcliff was originally owned and built circa 1830 by Saratoga County Judge Duncan Mac Martin.